 One question we are often asked is how to visualize our data.
-We've put together a short guide to help answer that question, which can be found here.
+We've put together a short guide to help answer that question: Download Visualization Guidelines.

 Tip #1: Choose the right type of visualization.
 Heatmaps, bar charts, scatter plots, gauges, and histograms work well for visualizing Geosocial data.
 Pie charts do not because scores are based on a percentile of the nation, and not a percentage of the conversation.

 Tip #2: Choose the right type of heatmap.
 In most cases, we suggest using block group shading heatmaps because it shows precise scores for specific areas.
 However, if you prefer to show more granularity, you can use a blended heatmap.